Skip to content

 How long should the survey stay open?

 Keep the survey open for one to two weeks and send at least two reminders during that window.
-A focused timeframe maintains momentum, encourages timely participation, and accelerates reporting so teams can act faster.
+Shorter windows risk excluding shift workers or employees on leave; longer windows stall momentum and delay action.
+A focused timeframe encourages timely participation and accelerates reporting so teams can act faster.

-Yes.
-Survey results display only group-level data.
-Teams must meet a minimum response threshold before any scores appear in reporting, ensuring no one can trace feedback back to an individual employee.
+That depends on how your organization has configured the survey.
+Most planned census surveys are confidential, meaning your individual responses are known to the survey administrator but are only reported in aggregate.
+Results display as group-level data, and teams must meet a minimum response threshold before any scores appear in reporting, ensuring no one can trace feedback back to an individual employee.

 When will we see the results?